SemiSim/SemiSim/README.md

 ## Evaluation Folder
 Provides relevant information for evaluating the model after training

-## Main Files Folder
-includes relevant files for the presentation of the model (prototype v0.1), which include the final code and examples of the results it outputs
 <!--
 **SemiSim/SemiSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.